FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ![Circle](images/Circel.png )

-For each arc we need a helper point   *
+For each arc we need a helper point:

 ```python